Contains enough herbs to make over 65 ounces of syrup. This bag makes 5 batches yielding 12-16 ounces per batch.

 *Make Your Own Elderberry Syrup*

-Step 1) Add 1.5 – 2 cups of distilled (or other purified water) to a medium-sized pot.
+Step 1) Add 1.5 – 2 cups of purified water to a medium-sized pot.

-Add in 1/4 cup of herb mixture.
-Cover.
-Bring to a slow simmer and continue to simmer on low for 20-30 minutes.
-Turn off heat and steep until cool (or overnight).
+Step 3) Bring to a slow simmer and continue to simmer on low for 20 minutes.
+Turn off heat and steep until cooled.

-Step 4) SQUEEZE!!
-Be sure to wring very well as to get all of the herbal goodness out of your herbs!
+Step 4) Once cooled, SQUEEZE!!
+Be sure to wring the bag very well as to get all of the herbal goodness out of your herbs!

 Discard or compost used herbal material.
 Rinse the drawstring bag and dry for later use.

-Step 6) Very gently warm your liquid just enough to incorporate honey.
+Step 5) Very gently warm your liquid once more in your pot just enough to incorporate honey.
 Do not overheat.
 Add 1 cup (or more) of raw or local honey and stir until well blended.
+Remove from heat.

-Step 7) Once cooled, pour your fresh, potent herbal syrup into glass jars or bottles and cap tightly.
+Step 6) Once cooled a bit, pour your fresh, potent herbal syrup into glass jars or bottles and cap tightly.

-Don’t forget to label with contents and date!
+*Don’t forget to label with contents and the date!

 (Optional: add 1 Tbsp of vodka or brandy per cup of finished syrup for extra preservation)